How long will my personal injury compensation claim take?

 - Treatment options

 Compensation is calculated based on the contents of the medical report.
-A claim may take longer to complete if the report is disputed by the defendant’s solicitors or insurer, or further medical evidence is required.
+A claim may take longer to complete if the defendant’s solicitors or insurer dispute the report, or further medical evidence is required.

 An interim payment describes when part of a likely compensation award is paid in advance.

-Interim payments can be awarded when the claimant is unable to work due to their injuries, or if they need to cover urgent expenses such as treatment or car repairs.
+Interim payments can be awarded when you are unable to work due to your injuries.
+Interim payments may also be possible if you need to cover urgent expenses such as treatment or car repairs.

 It may be possible to negotiate an interim payment with the insurance company.
 If the insurance company does not agree, you can insist on an interim payment if: